 Source: CNN, February 11, 2009.

-Martin Wolf (Financial Times): Why Obama's new Tarp will fail to rescue
+Martin Wolf (Financial Times): Why Obama's new Tarp will fail to rescue the banks

 "Has Barack Obama's presidency already failed?
 In normal times, this would be a ludicrous question.
 But these are not normal times.
 They are times of great danger.
 Today, the new US administration can disown responsibility for its inheritance; tomorrow, it will own it.
 Today, it can offer solutions; tomorrow it will have become the problem.
 Today, it is in control of events; tomorrow, events will take control of it.
 Doing too little is now far riskier than doing too much.
 If he fails to act decisively, the president risks being overwhelmed, like his predecessor.
 The costs to the US and the world of another failed presidency do not bear contemplating.